dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 I have a section in this post in which I am writing about using curves as a way to get vector3 objects than can then be used to set the position of an object.
 There is scrolling down to read that section to get a basic idea of what the deal is, but you might also want to check out my [threejs project in which I am making a module centered around the use of curves](/2022/11/18/threejs-examples-curves-module/).
 When it comes to curves this might be one of the best ways to go about defining paths in space in which objects will move.
 I can use a built in option to create a curve, then add that to a curve path that is just simply a kind of collection of curves that acts as a single curve.
 There is then calling the get point method and passing an alpha value \(0 - 1\) as the first argument and the returned object in a Vector3 object which I can then copy to the position of an object that I want to position along the curve.

+### There is also the position attributes of buffer geometry objects

+The [position property of an instance of Buffer geometry](/2021/06/07/threejs-buffer-geometry-attributes-position/) is a whole other topic of concern.
+When it comes to mutating the position attribute of buffer geometry that is a little more involved, however there are ways of using what there is to work with in the Vector3 class to change the various values for vertices in position attributes.
+However in this post I will for the most part be sticking to examples that just have to do with object3d based objects rather than the arrays of various attributes of geometry.

 ### The Source code example in this post are on Github

 The source code examples that I am writing about in this post [can be found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-position).
 This is also the repository where I am parking all the other source code examples for the [many other posts on threejs](/categories/three-js/) that I have written thus far over the years.

 ### Be mindful of version numbers with threejs

 When I first wrote this post I was using r135 of threejs, and the last time I came around to do some editing I was using r146 of the library.
+Code breaking changes are made to threejs all the time so always be mindful of what the revision numnber is that is being used.

 ## 1 - Basic examples of the position property of Object3d